VictorTaelin/agbook/styleguide.md

 - Each folder in the project should contain an `ALL.agda` file.
 The purpose of this file is to:
   1. Import and re-export all modules in the folder.
   2. We should use the imports from `All.agda` only when we are outside the `Base` directory.
-  3. Ensure consistent naming and organization across the project.

 Example: